DesignQube-Inc/node-memwatch/README.md

 // Take first snapshot
 var hd = new memwatch.HeapDiff();

+// Take the second snapshot and compute the diff var diff = hd.compare()

+// Update the base snapshot
+hd.update()

 // do some things ...

+// compare() and destory
-// Take the second snapshot and compute the diff var diff = hd.end();
+var diff = hd.end();
 ```